gopteran/nest/content/docs/troubleshooting.md

 ---
-title: "Troubleshooting"
+title: 'Troubleshooting'
 draft: false
-summary: "Common issues and solutions for the Gopteran ecosystem"
+summary: 'Common issues and solutions for the Gopteran ecosystem'
-tags: ["troubleshooting", "debugging", "issues", "solutions"]
+tags: ['troubleshooting', 'debugging', 'issues', 'solutions']
-categories: ["Documentation"]
+categories: ['Documentation']
 weight: 20
 ---

 # Troubleshooting Guide

 This guide covers common issues you might encounter when using the Gopteran ecosystem and their solutions.

 ## General Issues